Chapter 7

 Attorney Erin B. Shank is here to help.
 For 40 years, Erin has represented clients through Chapter 7 bankruptcy from start to finish.
 Erin understands how a Chapter 7 bankruptcy can free people from the burden of crushing debt.
 Erin knows how to stand up for clients during the bankruptcy process.

 Erin is committed to your convenience and safety throughout the bankruptcy process.
 You never have to leave the comfort and safety of your own home.
 Erin offers virtual consultations, electronic document gathering, Zoom conferences with her to review your bankruptcy paperwork, electronic filing, and telephonic court appearances.
-This is the safest law firm to use to file your bankruptcy case during this Global Pandemic.
+This is the safest law firm to use to file your bankruptcy during this Global Pandemic.

-For your free consultation with Erin B. Shank, contact Erin online today or by phone at (254) 690-4110.
+For your free consultation with Erin B. Shank, contact our Chapter 7 bankruptcy attorney Erin B. Shank online or by phone at (254) 690-4110.

 What Is Chapter 7 Bankruptcy?

 Chapter 7 is the simplest and quickest type of bankruptcy relief available under American law.
 The vast, vast majority of the cases filed by Erin B. Shank are Chapter 7 filings.
-Due to the strong exemption laws under both State and Federal law, most Debtors are entitled to retain all their property as exempt.
+Due to the strong exemption laws under both State and Federal law, most debtors are entitled to retain all their property as exempt.
 The entire case, from filing to discharge, lasts approximately three months with only one meeting with a Trustee, who is not a judge.
 In Chapter 7 cases, your wages are not garnished, and you are entitled to retain your income tax refunds.

 What Happens When You File for Bankruptcy?

 When you file for Chapter 7 bankruptcy, an "automatic stay" is immediately put into effect.
 This automatic stay is a legal injunction that halts actions by creditors to collect debts.
 This means that the minute you file for a Chapter 7 bankruptcy, any foreclosure proceedings are stopped right in their tracks.
 This provides you with a breather and the opportunity to work out a plan moving forward.
-In addition, a meeting with your creditors, also known as a "341 meeting", is arranged.
-Here, the bankruptcy trustee appointed to your case - not a judge - will ask you questions about your bankruptcy and the paperwork you have filed.
+In addition, a meeting with your creditors, also known as a "341 meeting," is arranged.
+Here, the bankruptcy trustee appointed to your case – not a judge – will ask you questions about your bankruptcy and the paperwork you have filed.
 It's important to note that in a Chapter 7 bankruptcy, you rarely meet with a judge.
 The whole process is designed to help you regain control of your finances and guide you toward a fresh start.

 How Will Chapter 7 Bankruptcy Affect My Credit?

-Before Erin files your bankruptcy case, Erin and her staff review your credit reports with the three credit reporting agencies, Experian, Transunion, and Equifax, and make sure that any creditors who have posted any derogatory remarks on your credit reports are included in your bankruptcy case filing.
-When you receive your bankruptcy discharge, Erin sends that Discharge Order to the three credit reporting agencies, asks them to correct your credit report to show that all of these debts have been discharged and you are then sent corrected credit reports so that you can begin your financial fresh start.
-Erin provides this service to all her clients, for no extra charge.
+Before Erin files your bankruptcy case, Erin and her staff review your credit reports with the three credit reporting agencies, Experian, Transunion, and Equifax, and make sure that any creditors who have posted any derogatory remarks on your credit reports are included in your bankruptcy filing.
+When you receive your bankruptcy discharge, Erin sends that Discharge Order to the three credit reporting agencies, asks them to correct your credit report to show that all of these debts have been discharged, and you are then sent corrected credit reports so that you can begin your financial fresh start.
+Erin provides this service to all her clients for no extra charge.

 Will Chapter 7 Stop a Lawsuit Against Me?